-All locations of The Seattle Public Library and the book drops at the Central Library will be closed on Independence Day, Saturday, July 4.
+All locations of The Seattle Public Library and the book drops at the Central Library will be closed on Presidents Day, Monday, Feb.
+19.

 Revised Reciprocal Use Agreement between King County Library System and The Seattle Public Library

-Effective June 1, 2015, patrons of The Seattle Public Library will have broader access to King County Library System print and electronic resources.
+Effective June 1, 2015, Seattle residents have broader access to King County Library System print and electronic resources.

 Place up to 10 physical items on hold